cfengine/documentation/manuals/knowledge.markdown

 ---
 layout: default
-title: CFEngine Knowledge Management
+title: Knowledge Management
-categories: [Manuals, Concept Guide, Knowledge Management]
+categories: [Manuals, Knowledge Management]
 published: false
-alias: manuals-concept-guide-knowledge-management.html
+alias: manuals-knowledge-management.html
-tags: [concepts, knowledge]
+tags: [manuals, knowledge]
 ---

-### Why does Knowledge Matter?

 Above all, CFEngine promotes a human understanding of complex processes.
 Its promises are easily documentable using comments that the system